 If you take the 12-mile loop, we strongly recommend that you spend a night by the beautiful Provoking Lake and if you take the 22-mile loop, you should consider camping out by the serene Head Lake or the enchanting Harness Lake.
 As you can see, the majority of the trail follows clean and clear lakes which means that freshwater is easily accessible on this hike.

 Overall, the entire 22-mile trail has a cumulative elevation gain of approximately 5000 ft, but worry not, because even the steepest sections of the trail are still fairly simple to manage.
 The one tricky thing about The Highlands Trail is that it has plenty of bumps and grooves with varying elevation gain and loss which makes the track quite slippery after it rains or during the mud season when the snow starts to melt.
+Make sure to bring a packable rain jacket for the weather.

 Besides the aforementioned trails, there are plenty of other beginner-friendly destinations that allow you to experience the ultimate backpacking adventure without pushing your limits too far, too soon.
 Some of the easiest, most adventure-worthy backpacking destinations around the world include the Lost Trail in California, the West Highland Way in Scotland, the Salkantay Trek in Peru, and the Cape Pillar Track in Tasmania.